-Communication is an integral part of ensuring a seamless collaboration with different departments, driving employee engagement and maintaining company culture within a fragmented workforce.
+Communication is an integral part of ensuring a seamless collaboration with different departments, driving employee engagement, and maintaining company culture within a fragmented workforce.

-Our tools, as well as our delivery, must be as agile our staff, mirroring the ways we already communicate.
+Our tools, as well as our delivery, must be as agile as our staff, mirroring the ways we already communicate.
 Centralizing company communication through an employee communication app keeps teams engaged and increases productivity when working from home.

 2. Employee Health And Wellbeing Is A Necessity, Not A Perk